DEILEPHILA PORCELLUS (Linnaeus, 1758)

 Minor Hostplants.
 Rarely on Epilobium, Impatiens, Asperula, Lythrum, Vitis and Parthenocissus.
 It used to be a minor local pest of grapevines in southern Europe (Picard, 1920).

 PUPA: 25--31mm.
 Light brown with streaks and dashes of darker brown; prominent eyes, a cariniform proboscis and a pointed, triangular, downward-curving cremaster.
-As in D. elpenor, there is a semi-circle of small hooks on each movable abdominal segment.
+As in Deilephila elpenor (Linnaeus, 1758), there is a semi-circle of small hooks on each movable abdominal segment.
 Pupation takes place in a loosely spun cocoon amongst litter on the ground or sometimes under a stone.
 The overwintering stage.

-The isolated population in North Africa is restricted to the Middle Atlas and Rif Mountains of Morocco (Ifrane, Jaba Forest, Mischliffen, Dayet-Aaoua, Ketama, etc. (Rungs, 1981)), and the Atlas Mountains of Algeria and western Tunisia.
+The isolated population in North Africa is restricted to the Middle Atlas and Rif Mountains of Morocco (Ifrane, Jaba Forest, Mischliffen, Dayet-Aaoua, Ketama, etc. (Rungs, 1981)), and the Atlas Mountains of Algeria and western Tunisia (Oberthür, 1916).

-There is also another similar-looking isolated population in the Lebanese mountains (Zerny, 1933; Ellison & Wiltshire, 1939) and northern Israel (Müller et al., 2005b) which may have once linked up across North Africa with the population now found in the Atlas Mountains.
+There is also another similar-looking, isolated population in the Lebanese mountains (Zerny, 1933; Ellison & Wiltshire, 1939), northern Israel (Bytinski-Salz, 1966; Müller et al., 2005b) and Toros Mountains of southern Turkey.
+This may be the eastern remnant of a population which once occurred right across a cooler, greener and wetter North Africa during the last ice age.
+The Atlas Mountains population is the western remnant.